 It takes time to learn to do these ‘adulting’ tasks

 I think the real issue here is she hasn’t accepted the learning process and expects perfection from the get-go.
-She’s so good at almost everything that she believes something so ordinary and
+She’s so good at almost everything that she believes something so ordinary and everyday as writing a supermarket shopping list should come easily.
+And then it doesn’t.

 I’m reminded of my Great-Nonna’s housekeeping book